We remember faculty, staff, alumni, and friends of the Department of Art and Art History who have passed away.

 Sydney Rhodes Hauser

 Sydney Rhodes Hauser (BFA 1967) died September 11, 2012, at her home in Sarasota, Florida.
 She was buried in Oak Hill Cemetery in Birmingham.
 According to her obituary in the Sarasota Herald-Tribune, Hauser was born in Birmingham and graduated from Shades Valley High School in 1963.
 She attended the University of West Alabama and received a Bachelor of Fine Arts from The University of Alabama in 1967.
 She also graduated from the Ringling College of Art and Design in Sarasota.
-Hauser was the illustrator of the popular bestseller, Proverbial Cat Calendar.
+Hauser was the illustrator of the wildly popular bestseller, Proverbial Cat Calendar.
 She owned and managed a studio and retail shop, “The Tabby Cat,” in Sarasota for many years.
-In lieu of flowers, the family requests that contributions be made to Old Miakka Methodist Church, 1620 Myakka Road, Sarasota, FL 34240.
-Her illustrations may be seen on her website, www.sydneyhauser.com.
+Her illustrations may be seen on several book websites, including this one.

 Theodore Klitzke, art history professor and head of the UA art department from 1959 to 1968, died January 10, 2008, in Baltimore, Maryland.
 Living in Alabama seemed to have enhanced Dr. Klitzke’s full and rewarding life as much as The University of Alabama was enriched by him.
 While he was here, he served on the board of the ACLU, and he marched with his wife and children from Selma to Montgomery in March of 1965.
 In The Freedom Quilting Bee, author Nancy Callahan writes that he befriended organizers of the Gee’s Bend quilters and in 1967 helped the artist Lee Krasner find her way down to Wilcox County to meet them.
 According to a former student, the KKK burned crosses in the front yard of his Pinehurst home three different times.
 Dr. Klitzke also contributed an essay to Emphasis ‘67, an SGA publication in which he discussed civil rights, women’s rights and the rights of college students. — from The Loupe, Spring 2008.